 The G Pro wireless also has one of the most well-built buttons, which are advertised to last upwards of 50 million clicks.
 And with a 35+ hour battery life, you can rest assured that this mouse will provide a great level of performance throughout your entire gaming session.

-This is one of the reasons why so many pro players in the likes of Nikof, Dr Lupo, and Airwalks use this very model to compete.
-It’s overall one of the best gaming mice for Fortnite.
+This is one of the reasons why so many pro players in the likes of Nikof, Dr Lupo, and Airwalks use this very model to compete in Fortnite.

 Other Great Gaming Mice